 This melt-in-your-mouth broccoli cheddar quiche is my go-to quiche.
-It’s rich but also light, creamy and soft with a bit of texture too, thanks broccoli.
+It’s rich and light, creamy and soft with a bit of texture too, thanks to the broccoli.
 It always gets rave reviews.
-I have made it so many times over the years and I have no idea why it has taken me so long to share it on the blog.
+I have made it so many times over the years, and I have no idea why it has taken me so long to share it on the blog.

 The truth?
-Because I can be very lazy (hmmm maybe pragmatic? yeah that’s a stretch lol…) and so I use store-bought pie crusts to make this quiche like 97.9% of the time.
-Because really, who the heck has time to make a pie crust from scratch (says the girl with a homemade pie crust recipe on her blog…).
+Because I can be very lazy (hmmm, maybe pragmatic? yeah, that’s a stretch lol…), so I use store-bought pie crusts to make this quiche, like 97.9% of the time.
+Because really, who the heck has time to make a pie crust from scratch (says the girl with a Homemade Pie Crust Recipe on her blog…).

 BUT.
 As a food blogger, I can’t very well share a photograph of a recipe using store-bought pie crust, can I… or um, can I?
 Genuinely asking here.
 Maybe I should consider a Sandra Lee rebrand: Ashley T’s semi-homemade…

 So you choose.
-Make this using my homemade pie crust OR go buy some store-bought pie crust and call it a day.
+Make this using my homemade pie crust, or buy a store-bought pie crust and call it a day.
 It’s really okay.
 Everyone will still be super impressed that you made this perfectly creamy and cheesy broccoli quiche.
 And if they are snooty about it, then (seriously reevaluate that friendship) don’t share.
 More quiche for us!

 Look at that, I already cut two slices.
 One for you, and one for me.

 - Whisk together all of the filling ingredients except for the broccoli, fold that in last.